 Concurrent and Dual Enrollment Programs of Study

 The transfer course work must be relevant to the program and have course content and a level of instruction equivalent to that offered by the University’s own graduate programs.
-Approval for acceptance of transfer credit to a student’s program of study must be approved and justified by the student’s academic program and submitted to the dean of The Graduate School for final approval on the Request for Transfer of Academic Credit (G-RTC) form.
-Only credits with grades of B or better may be transferred from another institution into a doctoral degree program.
+Approval for acceptance of transfer credit to a student’s program of study must be approved and justified by the student’s academic program and submitted to the dean of the Graduate School for final approval on the Request for Transfer of Academic Credit (G-RTC) form.
+Only credits with grades of B or better (equivalent to 3.0 on a 4.0 grading scale) may be transferred from another institution into a doctoral degree program.
 Course work transferred for credit toward a doctoral degree must be from an accredited institution and must be no more than ten years old at the time of graduation.

 Transient Enrollment Privilege